Showing posts with label Leonard Cohen. Show all posts

 Today, I am focused on hope.

 To those of you who say of Trump, "My God, why all the stress?
-He hasn't even done anything yet," please understand that you probably support Trump and wait with anticipation to see what Trump does next.
-You can't understand every fear of every cow and calf.
+He hasn't even done anything yet," please understand that you probably support Trump and wait with anticipation to see what he does next.
+You can't imagine the fears of every cow and calf.

 Speaking as a cow, even I can't.

-If you are LGBTQIA, undocumented, have a green card but don't know in what country you'll feel safe in a couple of years, are a working poor person, or one of any number of groups upended, your tender roots waving in the air, take heart:
+If you are LGBTQIA-plus, undocumented, have a green card but don't know in which country you'll feel safe in a couple of years, are a working poor person, or one of any number of upended calves, your tender legs quivering in the air, take heart:

 We really don't know exactly what a Trump presidency will look like.
-Try not to worry; instead think constructively.
-Seek knowledge of the rights you do have.
+Try not to worry.
+Instead, think constructively.
+Learn which rights you do have.
 Look for legal loopholes.
-Find strength in the like-minded, but respect those who oppose you with respect.
+Take strength from the like-minded, and respect those who oppose you with respect.
 Be a helper.
 Do everything you can to help yourself and others.

 No president delivers on every promise or threat made during a campaign.
 Trump might prove himself more even keeled than the persona he invoked to win the White House.